 Figure 1 shows reciprocity enrollments by participating states.
-In fall 2016, a total of 42,078 students participated in tuition reciprocity (93% were undergraduate students).
-Of the participating students, 28,370 (67%) were Minnesota residents enrolled in reciprocity institutions in participating states, while 13,925 were residents of participating states enrolled in Minnesota public postsecondary institutions.
+14 In fall 2017, a total of 41,755 students participated in tuition reciprocity (93% were undergraduate students).
+15 Of the participating students, 28,236 (67%) were Minnesota residents enrolled in reciprocity institutions in participating states, while 13,623 were residents of participating states enrolled in Minnesota public postsecondary institutions.
 Minnesota's reciprocity agreements with Wisconsin and North Dakota represent the bulk of all reciprocity enrollments (88%).
-Minnesota's agreement with South Dakota composes an additional 11 percent of the total participation, while Minnesota's agreements with lowa and Manitoba enroll relatively few students each year.
+Minnesota's agreement with South Dakota composes an additional 11% of the total participation, while Minnesota's agreements with Iowa and Manitoba enroll relatively few students each year.
+16

-Figure 1: Reciprocity Participation by State, Fall 2016 Enrollment
+Figure 1: Reciprocity Participation by State, Fall 2017 Enrollment

-Historically, Minnesota residents participated in reciprocity in greater numbers than residents of participating states, largely because Minnesota's population dwarfs that of most of its participating neighbors (Wisconsin being the exception, see Figure 13 in Appendix A); however, the participation gap has widened over the past 7 years.
-Since 2010, participation of Minnesota residents under the reciprocity agreements with Wisconsin, North Dakota, and South Dakota (Minnesota's three largest agreements in terms of student flow) remained
+Historically, Minnesota residents participated in reciprocity in greater numbers than residents of participating states, largely because Minnesota's population dwarfs that of most of its participating neighbors (Wisconsin being the exception, see Figure 13 in Appendix A); however, the participation gap has widened over the past eight

-&lt;sup>17 See Table 7 in Appendix B for historical fall enrollment data.
+14 See Table 7 in Appendix B for historical fall enrollment data.

-&lt;sup>18 The number of Minnesota residents enrolling in Manitboa is from fall 2015.
+15 The number of Minnesota residents enrolling in Manitoba is from fall 2015.
 At the time of the report's release, Minnesota had not yet received Manitoba's fall 2016 enrollment numbers.

-&lt;sup>19 As previously stated, the agreement with Iowa allows Iowa residents to attend Minnesota West Community & Technical College and Minnesota residents to attend Iowa Lakes Community College.
+16 As previously stated, the agreement with Iowa allows Iowa residents to attend Minnesota West Community & Technical College and Minnesota residents to attend Iowa Lakes Community College.